Estate walkabouts are a chance for our customers and neighbours to give us feedback about where they live and let us know what more we can do to help.

 - overall general appearance.

-If something needs further action, then the neighbourhood officer will raise this.
-We care about the community where our customers live and know it's important to live in a safe and comfortable environment - which is why we do these walkabouts.
+If something needs further action, then the communities housing officer will raise this.
+We care about the communities where our customers live and know it's important to live in a safe and comfortable environment - which is why we do these walkabouts.

 It's also just as important that we work closely with partners, as understandably we're not responsible for everything that happens on your street.
 That's why you may also spot the police, fire service, community groups and local councils along too.
 So we can all work together to support your community the best we can.